UK AIDS Memorial Quilt

 Sundays 12pm to 5pm

-In 2014, seven UK HIV support charities formed the UK AIDS Memorial Quilt Partnership to conserve and display the quilt.
+Seven UK HIV support charities formed the UK AIDS Memorial Quilt Partnership in 2014 to conserve and display the quilt.
 Today it stands as an important reminder of those who were lost and of the fact that HIV and AIDS continue to affect people and communities today.
-While antiretrovirals have made it possible to live with HIV, access to this medication still varies dramatically across the globe.